FnSolo/Greyboxer/README.md

 5. Etc?

 Issues:
-1. You can't go less than 10 mm in a grid, modify script self or AI for other improvements.
+1. You can't go less than 10 mm in a grid in Blender one, modify script self or AI for other improvements.

 The May Be Roadmap:
 1. Make it a full fledge make a low-poly asset for games thing